-This can often be accompanied by feelings of guilt, anxiety and helplessness at the situation.
-However, if you believe you have suffered poor care, or feel that your outcome could have been different with the appropriate level of care then there are steps you can take which may help in providing answers.
+Poor maternity care can lead to feelings of guilt, anxiety and helplessness.
+However, if you believe you have suffered poor care, there are steps you can take which may help in providing answers.

 If you feel you or your partner received poor maternity care, there are a number of steps that can be taken.

-If you are pregnant and are concerned about the level of care you are receiving, for example from your midwife, it is often most appropriate to raise this directly with your midwife.
-However, if you feel unable to speak to them directly about the care they are providing you should be able to find the Head of Midwifery at your local Trust through the Trust website and you could contact them directly.
+- If you are pregnant and are concerned about the level of care you are receiving, for example from your midwife, it is often most appropriate to raise this directly with your midwife.
+If you feel unable to speak to them directly about the care they are providing you should find the Head of Midwifery at your local Trust and contact them directly.

-If you are unsure of the next step or If after making your complaint you still feel you have unanswered questions, or did not receive the level of investigation you feel you were entitled too, the advice of a specialist birth injury solicitor can be pivotal in securing answers, financial compensation and even private medical care.
+- Speaking to a specialist birth injury solicitor – If after making your complaint you still feel you have unanswered questions or did not receive the level of investigation you think you were entitled to, the advice of a specialist birth injury solicitor can be pivotal in securing answers, financial compensation and even private medical care.

 Poor maternity care doesn’t just occur during labour

 Often there is a misconception that poor maternity care relates only to labour and giving birth, however, maternity care relates to the care you receive from the moment you find out you are pregnant through to after the birth.

 Poor maternity care can relate to midwife appointments, ultrasound scans, the care provided at hospitals by consultants, obstetricians and midwives, as well as appointments post-birth.

 It is also likely that poor care may relate to multiple elements, for example, a failure of a midwife to refer for additional scans, and the failure of the sonographer to identify a condition relating to either mother or baby.